Obituary for Finley Davis

 Finley is survived by his wife Joyce (Ghent) Davis, by three daughters, Susie Davis Ball of Tyner; Lisa Davis Ruth and husband James of Manchester; Peggy Davis Sutherland, and husband Chris of London, by three sons Charles Finley Davis and wife Mona of Manchester; James Russell Davis and wife Melissa of Manchester; John Wesley Davis and wife Leslie of Manchester.

-He is also survived by 10 grandchildren Sarah and Kelsie Sutherland, Jonathon and Justin Davis, Tyler and Matthew Ball, Kaitlyn Davidson, Whitney Mackayla Ruth, Landon and Shelby Davis.
+He is also survived by 10 grandchildren Sarah and Kelsey Sutherland, Jonathan and Justin Davis, Tyler and Matthew Ball, Kaitlyn Davidson, Whitney MaKayla Ruth, Landon and Shelby Davis and by 3 step grandchildren Tyler, Jacob and Kristopher Gibson.
 And a host of nieces and nephews.

-Service will be held 1:00 PM on Wednesday, April 12th at Britton Funeral Home, with Roy Lane Wood, Bufford Hooker and James Ruth officiating.
+Service will be held 1:00 PM on Wednesday, April 12th at Britton Funeral Home, with Roy Lane Woods, Buford Hooker and James Ruth officiating.
 Burial will follow in the Goose Rock Cemetery.

 Visitation will be held 6:00 PM on Tuesday, April 11th at Britton Funeral Home .